Optimized Steering: Quantum State Engineering and Exceptional Points

 Rotating the detector state initialization direction $\hat{m}$, rotates the ellipsoid.
 Using all possible $\hat{m}$, the entire Bloch sphere (both surface and interior) can be covered by the ellipsoids, cf.~Fig.~\ref{fig:targets}(b).
 Therefore, any state, irrespective of its purity, can be targeted using our protocol.

 \emph{Optimal steering.---} Our aim now is to optimize the protocol such that the target state is reached as fast as possible.
 While the target state $\rho_{s}^{(T)}$ corresponds to the eigenvector with zero eigenvalue of the Liouvillian, $\mathcal{L}[\rho_{s}^{(T)}]=\lambda_{0}\rho_{s}^{(T)}$ with $\lambda_{0}=0$, the dynamical evolution of an arbitrary state is governed by the eigenvectors $\rho_{s}^{(j)}$ with nonzero eigenvalues $\lambda_{j}$, i.e.~$\rho_{s}(t)=\rho_{s}^{(T)}+\sum_{j}c_{j}\rho_{s}^{(j)}e^{\lambda_{j}t}$ where the coefficients $c_{j}$ are determined by the system's initial state $\rho_{s}(0)$.
-Therefore, the deviations from the target state decay exponentially in time, and the decay rates are determined by the real parts of the nonzero eigenvalues of the superoperator $\mathcal{L}.$ The smallest (in magnitude) non-zero real part, i.e.~the inverse of the Liouvillian gap, determines the slowest convergence rate ($\Gamma$), and our aim is to maximize it by choosing appropriate parameters in the protocol.
-At first sight, a straightforward way to speed up the steering process would be to increase the measurement strength $\alpha$, as the Liouvillian eigenvalues are directly proportional to $\alpha$ (cf.~Eq.~(\ref{eq:superoperator matrix})).
+Therefore, the deviations from the target state decay exponentially in time, and the decay rates are determined by the real parts of the nonzero eigenvalues of the superoperator $\mathcal{L}.$ The smallest (in magnitude) nonzero real part, i.e.~the inverse of the Liouvillian gap, determines the slowest convergence rate ($\Gamma$), and our aim is to maximize it by choosing appropriate parameters in the protocol.
+At first sight, a straightforward way to speed up the steering process would be to increase the measurement strength $\alpha$, as the Liouvillian eigenvalues are directly proportional to it.
 However, $\alpha = J^2 dt$ is generically limited by the weak measurement constraint $(J dt)^2 \ll 1$ and by the fact that the experimental measurement and readout time $dt$ cannot be made arbitrarily short.
 Therefore, we consider $\alpha$ to be fixed at some maximum strength.
 The protocol parameters that can still be optimized are the initialization direction $\hat{m}$ and the system Hamiltonian specified by $\Omega,\,\theta$ and $\phi$.